 That same encryption prevents your ISP from monitoring your online activities and from throttling or blocking your internet connection because it discovered you’re streaming from an “unapproved” streaming service or are sharing files via BitTorrent.

 A VPN enhances your online activities by providing access to geo-blocked local content that normally would not be available in your area of the world.
 This can include new Netflix content, other streaming services, gaming services and even financial institutions.

 A VPN “spoofs” your geographical location by connecting your device to a VPN server in another country and temporarily assigning an IP address in that country to your device.
 This makes it appear as if you are connecting from that country, fooling streaming services and other content providers into opening their content vaults for your enjoyment.

 Argentinian residents as well as visitors to the country will appreciate the benefits a VPN can bring.
-My top choice for Argentinian use is ExpressVPN.
+My top choice for Argentinian use is NordVPN.

 Argentina VPN FAQ

 Is Using a VPN in Argentina Legal?